seattleflu/id3c/README.md

 * Consider what constraints make sense at both a column- and table-level.
   Would a `CHECK` constraint be useful to express domain logic?

-* Write a description for all schemas, tables, columns, etc.
+* Write a description (comment) for all schemas, tables, columns, etc.

 * Grant only the minimal privileges necessary to the read-only and read-write roles.
 For example, if the read-write role isn't expected to `UPDATE`